 Assange has 14 days to make an application to the court.

 WikiLeaks came to prominence when it began to publish thousands of secret classified files and diplomatic cables in 2010.

-Soon afterwards Sweden sought Assange’s extradition from Britain over allegations of sex crimes.
-He was ordered to be sent to Sweden in 2012, but instead fled to the Ecuadorean embassy in London and lived there for seven years.
+Soon afterwards, Sweden sought Assange’s extradition from Britain over allegations of sex crimes.
+When he lost that case against extradition in 2012, he fled to the Ecuadorean Embassy in London.

-He was dragged out in April 2019 and jailed for breaching his British bail conditions, although the Swedish case against him had been dropped.
-The U.S. authorities then sought his extradition.
+After relations with Ecuador soured, Assange was dragged out by British police in April 2019 and jailed for breaching British bail conditions, although the Swedish case against him had already been dropped.

 U.S. authorities then sought his extradition, but although a junior judge rejected Assange’s arguments that the case was political and an assault on freedom of speech, she said he should not be sent to the United States because there was a real risk he would commit suicide.

 “Make no mistake, we won today in court,” said Assange’s partner, Stella Moris, with whom he had two children while in the Ecuadorean embassy.
 “Our fight goes on, and we will fight this until Julian is free.”

 Even if the Supreme Court decides not to hear his appeal, the legal battle is far from over.
 The extradition must be approved by the home secretary (interior minister), whose decision can also be subject to legal challenge.